-Jane is Research Theme leader for Resilient Ecosystems in YESI.
-Research in my lab is examining how biodiversity is changing as a consequence of habitat destruction and climate warming.
-We study both tropical and temperate ecosystems, and how to design more resilient landscapes.
+Research in my lab is examining how biodiversity (particularly insects) is responding to changes in habitat and climate warming.
+We study both tropical and temperate ecosystems, and how to design landscapes that help nature to thrive.

 Responses of species to anthropogenic climate change

-We have shown that species are responding to global climate warming by advancing their phenology (e.g. earlier emergence of butterflies in spring), by expanding their distributions to higher latitudes/uphill at their leading-edge range margins, and by retreating and going locally extinct at their low latitude trailing-edge range margins.
-However, many species are failing to expand their ranges because of lack of suitable new habitats to colonise, and we examine how to improve habitat connectivity to help promote species’ range expansions and slow-up retractions.
+We have shown that species are responding to global climate warming by advancing their phenology (eg earlier emergence of butterflies in spring), by expanding their distributions to higher latitudes/uphill, and by retreating and going locally extinct at their low latitude trailing-edge range margins, which is likely to lead to the loss of unique genetic diversity.
+Many species are failing to expand their ranges because of lack of suitable new habitats to colonise, and we examine whether improving habitat connectivity will help promote local species richness, facilitate species’ range expansions and slow-up retractions.

 The climate-driven range expansion of the speckled wood butterfly Pararge aegeria is reduced where less habitat is available.
 A multi-species analysis of UK butterflies has revealed that stable population growth rates are a prerequisite for species’ range expansion during recent climate warming.